cns-iu/cns-humanexus-2.0/Explosion Tests.md

 - import 1000 assets from kidney_1000_micro.csv: 3,774,997ms (62.9min)
 - imports 1000+ are not practical with this method

-(the currect version supports CSV sheets with three columns: graphic, ftu, organ)
+(the current version supports CSV sheets with three columns: graphic, ftu, organ)

 ---

-### Method B (BEST) - use Unity menu 'Humanexus/Manual Import (with image import from external Python script)
+### Method B (BEST) - use Unity menu 'Humanexus/Manual Import (with selselective image ctedimage copy using external Python script)
 This requires a Python script (copy_files_by_selector.py).

 The script requires the following information: